tonghuikang/markdown-cv/index.md

 ## Academic Projects

-**3.007 Introduction to Design**
-`Aug 2017 - Dec 2017`<br>
-Automatic Anti-Afterimage Glasses
-- Prototyped eyeglasses that darken in response to incident headlights to prevent afterimages
-- Conducted comprehensive user tests in multiple live environments
+**40.014 Engineering Systems Architecture**
+`Feb 2020 - Apr 2020`<br>
+HealthOrWealth - a card game to teach policymaking
+- Delivered a game to let players experience tradeoffs faced by policymakers in a pandemic
+- Prototyped an RShiny companion to assist the game
+- Explored and documented architectural decisions

+**40.012 Manufacturing and Service Operations**
+`Feb 2020 - Apr 2020`<br>
+Inventory Management for Pharmaforte
+- Modelled demand distribution from product data and employed (Q,r) inventory model
-- Project is featured in the university open house and library exhibitions
+- Project writeup is featured in a school biannual newsletter

 **40.011 Data and Business Analytics**
 `Aug 2019 - Dec 2019`<br>